History of Lupita Nyong'o in Timeline

 2016: Voice Role in The Jungle Book

-In 2016, Lupita Nyong'o was involved with the organisation Mother Health International, which aims to provide relief to women and children in Uganda by creating locally engaged birthing centres.
-Variety honoured her for her work.
+In 2016, Variety honored Lupita Nyong'o for her work with Mother Health International, an organization that provides relief to women and children in Uganda by creating locally engaged birthing centers.

 In January 2017, Lupita Nyong'o appeared on the cover of Vanity Fair's Hollywood Issue.